Furnishing Weapons to Minors

 Every year there are many children who are killed accidentally by a gun.
 They shoot themselves or another child.
 The Florida Legislature passed laws designed to prevent children from obtaining weapons without their parent’s consent.
-The laws apply to weapon dealers as well as non-dealers.Non-Dealers Furnishing Weapons to Minors or People of Unsound Mind
+The laws apply to weapon dealers as well as non-dealers in West Palm Beach.Non-Dealers Furnishing Weapons to Minors or People of Unsound Mind

 To be convicted under Florida Statute 790.17, the state prosecutor must prove beyond a reasonable doubt:

 - Lent a weapon;

 - The weapon went to a minor without the consent of the parent or to a person of unsound mind.

 A person of unsound mind is not defined in Florida Statute 790.17.
 When a term is not defined, Florida courts apply the plain and ordinary meaning to the term.
 This can be figured out by looking at a dictionary.
 A Florida court referenced a legal dictionary on the term of unsound mound and explained the individual is a person “who from infirmity of mind is incapable of managing himself or his affairs[.]”
 See Jones v.
 Williams Pawn & Gun, Inc. Insane people would fall into this category as well as mildly retarded people.